boldflight/BibleConverter/test_EPUB/output/1sam.md

 [42] When the Philistine looked carefully at David, he despised him, for he was only a ruddy and handsome boy.
 [43] The Philistine said to David, “Am I a dog, that you are coming after me with sticks?”
 Then the Philistine cursed David by his gods.
 [44] The Philistine said to David, “Come here to me, so I can give your flesh to the birds of the sky and the wild animals of the field!”
 [45] But David replied to the Philistine, “You are coming against me with sword and spear and javelin.
-But I am coming against you in the name of the Lord of Heaven’s Armies, the God of Israel’s armies, whom you have defied!
+But I am coming against you in the name of the **Lord** of Heaven’s Armies, the God of Israel’s armies, whom you have defied!
-[46] This very day the Lord will deliver you into my hand.
+[46] This very day the **Lord** will deliver you into my hand.
 I will strike you down and cut off your head.
 This day I will give the corpses of the Philistine army to the birds of the sky and the wild animals of the land.
-Then all the land will realize that Israel has a God, [47] and all this assembly will know that it is not by sword or spear that the Lord saves!
-For the battle is the Lord’s, and he will deliver you into our hand.”
+Then all the land will realize that Israel has a God, [47] and all this assembly will know that it is not by sword or spear that the **Lord** saves!
+For the battle is the **Lord**’s, and he will deliver you into our hand.”
 [48] The Philistine drew steadily closer to David to attack him, while David quickly ran toward the battle line to attack the Philistine.
 [49] David reached his hand into the bag and took out a stone.
 He slung it, striking the Philistine on the forehead.
 The stone sank deeply into his forehead, and he fell down with his face to the ground.
 [50] David prevailed over the Philistine with just the sling and the stone.
 He struck down the Philistine and killed him.
 David did not even have a sword in his hand.